 Electrical current is 220-240 volts, 50Hz.
 Plugs are of the British type, with three flat pins.

 Creole, English and French are all spoken in the Seychelles.

-Safety is not generally an issue in the Seychelles; violent crime is unlikely and most visits are trouble-free.
+Safety is not generally an issue in the Seychelles; violent crime is unlikely and most visits are trouble free.
 There have been some incidents of theft and assault, but these are targeted mainly at residents.
-Visitors should be vigilant, particularly after dark in Victoria and in isolated areas.
-Avoid taking valuables to the beach, where they could be pilfered by petty thieves.
+Visitors should be vigilant, particularly after dark in Victoria and in isolated areas, and should avoid taking valuables to the beach, where petty thieves might pilfer them.
 Women should avoid walking alone on isolated beaches.

 The international dialling code for Seychelles is +248.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
-Direct lines to most countries are available at major hotels.
-There is excellent GSM 900/1800 coverage for mobile telephones, and most hotels offer a postal service, email and internet connection.
-There are internet cafes in Victoria.
+Visitors can purchase local SIM cards for their mobile phones and many midrange and all top-end hotels offer wifi, as do some cafes and restaurants.
+Connections remain fairly slow by Western standards.

 Our Travel Expert

 Ralf zur Linde is joint-CEO and co-founder of Seyvillas, a European-based specialist Seychelles tour operator.
 Since visiting the Seychelles for the first time in 2003, he's been hooked on the unique culture and beauty of the country, and makes sure to visit whenever he can.

 Become our Seychelles Travel Expert